-Five Minute Friday is, of course, and exercise where about 100 of us in the FMF community come together to independently write on a one-word prompt — this week RUSH — post it, link it at http://www.fiveminutefriday.com then gather round to encourage and support our fellow Christian writers, each writing in their own unique style and genrs.
+Five Minute Friday is, of course, and exercise where about 100 of us in the FMF community come together to independently write on a one-word prompt — this week HOLD — post it, link it at fiveminutefriday.com then gather round to encourage and support our fellow Christian writers, each writing in their own unique style and genres.

-I’ve also been including snippets from Five Minute Friday: A Collection of Stories Written in Five Minutes Flat.
+I’ve also been including snippets from Five Minute Friday: A Collection of Stories Written in Five Minutes Flat compiled by Susan Shipe.
 They are a testament to the value of the exercise.
 This week, I’ll share some perspective from Cheryl, who I hope inspires you to check us out or, better yet, encourage you to try your hand at focused, unscripted writing for just five minutes.
 And share it on the website.

 Well, it time to start the timer, so let’s GO …

 If I was able to go back in time and write myself a letter as a teenager, I think the message would have been simple.
 Hold on!
 This is going to be one wild ride!

 Looking back, I would tell my future self to expect ups and downs, triumphs and failures, success and loss, love and heartbreak.
 It’s all part and parcel of the path we take on this journey called life.

 It wouldn’t necessarily have been written to scare me into making “right” choices, but rather to caution a younger me about the vagaries of life.
 Expect the unexpected, but, at the same time, embrace the unexpected.
 I would have told myself to find an Anchor.
 I would have told myself to be true to myself.
 I would have told myself to hold on to my principles.

 That’s what experience has taught me.
 That would have been my message, There were some pits I fell into but not too many.
 The key was learning how to navigate through them, … STOP